wishmasterk/agent-starter-python_livekit/FILLERS.md

 | Accent / filler variants | Missed if not in `IGNORED_WORDS` list                | 🔧 Low                  |
 | Simultaneous overlap     | Long dual speech may cause STT drift                 | ⚙️ Medium               |

----

-## 🧪 5.
-How to run
-uv run src/agent.py console